-Mixpanel enables you to export your Mixpanel data to three popular data warehouse solutions:
+Mixpanel enables you to export your Mixpanel data to four popular data warehouse solutions:

 This documentation targets users with intermediate or advanced knowledge of databases; and specific knowledge of Redshift Spectrum, BigQuery, or Snowflake technology.